 Recessed lighting combines gorgeous aesthetics and practical features in a way that no other lighting system can match.
-But to enjoy these benefits without surprises, you need to understand some pretty obscure technical details as well as an astonishingly wide range of bulb, fixture and switch choices.
+But to enjoy these benefits without nasty surprises, you need to understand some pretty obscure technical details as well as an astonishingly wide range of bulb, fixture and switch choices.
 Success with recessed lighting demands more thinking than other fixture systems, but the results are worth it.

 Are you after ambient lighting in an attic loft that’s not tall enough to handle hanging fixtures?
 Or how about spotlighting of art or collectibles?
 Perhaps you need to angle some light along a sloped ceiling of a second-story bedroom?
 All of these challenges and more can be easily met with the right kind of recessed fixtures and bulbs.
 The trick is to choose well.
 When it comes to recessed lights, most people think of aesthetics first.
 The part of a recessed light that you see is called the “trim ring”, and while choosing this component is important, hold on for a minute.
 Your first priority must be assessing your intended ceiling situation.

 Right Light for the Job

-- The simplest way to come to a decision about recessed lighting is to ask yourself two questions:
+The simplest way to come to a decision about recessed lighting is to ask yourself two questions:

-- If your room needs a wide beam of light for general illumination, then consider a fixture that uses a 120-volt, flood-style light bulb.
+If your room needs a wide beam of light for general illumination, then consider a fixture that uses a 120-volt, flood-style light bulb.
 This is the so-called high voltage option and is also the simplest.
 The hardware is inexpensive, dimmer switches are cheap and replacement bulbs have the usual screw-type Edison base of the sort found on light bulbs everywhere.

-- Perhaps the most important technical issue you need to deal with is the nature of the space above your recessed lights.
+The most important technical issue you need to deal with is the nature of the space above your recessed lights.
 Is it a heated, fully indoor space, such as an insulation-free joist cavity between two levels in a house?
 In this case, any kind of recessed fixture will do just fine, as long as it’s installed according to manufacturer’s directions, with nothing touching the fixture.

-Sidebar: Dimming Low-Voltage Lights
+Dimming Low-Voltage Lights

-- Installing a dimmer control for a standard, 120-volt incandescent light bulb is a cheap and easy proposition.
+Installing a dimmer control for a standard, 120-volt incandescent light bulb is a cheap and easy proposition.
 Just buy a $10 dimmer switch and wire it into the switch box.
 That’s it.
 But when it comes to low-voltage fixtures involving the popular MR16 bulbs, you need something more.
 Regular dimmers won’t work well here.
 They can cause buzzing sounds to come from internal transformers and also lead to overheating.
 The fact is, you need different dimmer controls for low-voltage applications, and this fact has some bearing on the recessed light fixtures you choose.

-- There are two types of transformers that reduce 120-volt household current to the 12 volts used by low voltage bulbs: magnetic or electronic.
+There are two types of transformers that reduce 120-volt household current to the 12 volts used by low voltage bulbs: magnetic or electronic.
 Most low-voltage systems use magnetic transformers, and the dimmer required to control them costs about $40.
 Not cheap, but not outrageous.
-These dimmers are designed to control ‘inductive’loads and are commonly available in hardware stores.
+These dimmers are designed to control “inductive” loads and are commonly available in hardware stores.